Claudia Beni: Biography

 After receiving the 2002 Porin prize, Claudia broke away from the Teens.
 Her first 12-song solo album “Claudia” was released just before the summer of 2002.
 The singles “Tako hrabar da me ostaviš” (Brave Enough To Leave Me) (one of the songs in the Best New Album awarded at the Split Festival 2001), “Ili ona ili ja” (Either Her or Me) (Zagrebfest 2001), and “Led” (Ice) (HRF 2002) gave Claudia further notability in the national music industry.

-In 2003, Claudia represented Croatia at the Eurovision Song Contest 2003, singing "Više nisam tvoja".
+In 2003, Claudia won the Dora 2003 with the song "Više nisam tvoja", and thus gaining the right to represent Croatia at the Eurovision Song Contest 2003 in Latvia.
+At Eurovision in Latvia, she finished in 15th place.

 Claudia has also worked together with another member of the Croatian pop scene, Ivana Banfić, singing the song “Hrvatice vas vole” (Croatian Women Love You), dedicated to the national football team during the World Cup in Japan which enjoyed no success.

+She returned to Dora in 2006, singing "Samo ti mi ostani".

+She retired from music industry in 2008.
+She briefly returned in 2013 as a part of band Koktelsi, but retired again in 2015.